Anterior Growth Guidance Appliance

 • Problems with proper tongue posture

-• Tongue tie or lip tie
+• A tongue tie or lip tie

 • Speech delays or speech impediments